Login Free Trial

 Mental stimulationHigh (social processing + new environments)Moderate (walk stimulation)Low

-Separation anxiety reliefDog is never aloneBrief break in isolationNot addressed
+Separation-anxiety reliefDog is never aloneBrief break in isolationNot addressed

 Professional supervisionAll day by trained staffDuring walk onlyNone